At 12,388 feet (3,776 m) Mount Fuji, or Fuji-san, claims the prize of “tallest mountain in Japan”.

 My education follows.

-Myself and around thirty other “teachers of the English” will be attempting our Fuji summit together (alongside hundreds (thousands?) of others I would soon learn).
+Around thirty other “teachers of the English” and I will be attempting our Fuji summit together (alongside hundreds (thousands?) of others I would soon learn).

 It's a six-hour bus ride from Fukui to Mount Fuji, but it's also a surprisingly expensive train ride, and so I have opted for inexpensive transportation (if my mind is blown, I can always return for a solo expedition (winter climb?)).